 - Preheat oven to 350°F

-- Place the graham crackers in a bowl and combine them with the melted butter and sugar.
+- Place the vanilla wafer cookies in a food processor and pulse until fine crumbs form.
+Combine the crumbs with the melted butter and sugar.

-- Put a tablespoon of the mixture into each cupcake holder.
+- Spoon about 1 tablespoon of the crumb mixture into each cupcake liner and press firmly into the bottom.

 - Combine cream cheese, eggs, ½ cup sugar, and vanilla in a medium sized bowl and mix until smooth and creamy.